Common raven physiology: Respiration

 Fick's laws of diffusion can be applied to oxygen cascade events in avian species.
-There is a proportional relationship between the tissue sheet and the surface area.
+There is a proportional relationship between the volume of the pulmonary capillaries and respiratory surface area.
+Avian respiration follows a system of countercurrent flow in which inspiratory and expiratory processes are dependent on an efficient rate of diffusion to oxygenate blood through the air capillaries.
+The optimization of the volume of tissue within the capillaries in conjunction with the large respiratory surface area allow for an effective diffusion rate.
 Finally, in the avian respiratory system, the partial pressure of oxygen between the gas, lung, and the vascular capillaries depends upon the ventilation rate and air that is already inhaled.